GeunhwaJeong/haneul-new/doc/src/learn/index.md

 * Find a list of [single-writer apps](../learn/single-writer-apps.md) that would benefit from Haneul's advantages in handling [simple transactions](../learn/how-haneul-works.md#simple-transactions).
 * Install the [Haneul Wallet Browser Extension](../explore/wallet-browser.md) to create NFTs, transfer coins, and carry out common transactions in a Chrome tab.

+See the Haneul `doc/src` [history](https://github.com/GeunhwaJeong/haneul/commits/main/doc/src) for a complete changelog of updates to this site.

+### Code changes

+Learn about the latest releases in the [#release-notes](https://discord.com/channels/916379725201563759/974444055259910174) channel on Discord.

 For a complete view of all changes in the Haneul `devnet` branch, see: https://github.com/GeunhwaJeong/haneul/commits/devnet

 For upstream updates in the `main` branch, see: https://github.com/GeunhwaJeong/haneul/commits/main

-See the Haneul `doc/src` [history](https://github.com/GeunhwaJeong/haneul/commits/main/doc/src) for a complete changelog of updates to this site.

 ## Kickstart development
 The links in the section point to information to help you start working with Haneul.